-- Search of a specific area assigned to a student should be for a specific item and take place in his/her presence.
+- Search of a specific area assigned to a student should be for a specific item and take place in his/her presence when possible.

 - There shall be reasonable cause for school authorities to believe that possession of the item(s) constitutes a crime or rule violation.

-- Illegal items, such as firearms or weapons, are reasonably determined to be a threat.
+- Illegal items, such as drugs, firearms or weapons, are reasonably determined to be a threat.